 3.9 The school demonstrates, in all courses leading to a degree, regular and substantive interaction between qualified instructors and students and among students, regardless of modality.
 Such interaction includes the following components: (a) instructors are appropriately qualified; (b) instructors initiate substantive, course-related interactions with students, including evaluating student work; and (c) those interactions occur on a regular basis between instructors and students, as well as among students, in a sufficiently viable community of learning.
-The school may offer individualized instruction, such as independent studies or individualized field education, provided it meets the first two components and is limited to meeting appropriateunique student needs or particular degree program requirements-, but not an entire degree (Policies and Procedures, IV.F, prohibits correspondence education).
-[NOTE: The last sentence replaces ES.5 on individual instruction.
-Revisions clarify that schools decide what may be appropriately offered through individualized instruction, but they may not offer complete degree programs through individualized instruction.]
+The school may offer individualized instruction, such as independent studies or individualized field education, provided it meets the first two components and is limited to meeting appropriate student needs or particular degree program requirements, but not an entire degree (Policies and Procedures, IV.F, prohibits correspondence education).

 SELF-STUDY IDEAS: For all its modalities, the school should describe its policies and practices for regular and substantive interaction.
 A school might note any policies and practices related to class size (such that classes have enough students to allow for a viable community of learning but not so many that faculty are unable to engage all of them).
 It might also note any guidelines it offers in relation to availability and frequency of faculty interaction with students (e.g., responses to student questions or online posts, availability for advising or office hours) or feedback on student work (e.g., time to respond and depth of response expected).
-It might also note ways in which peer learning is incorporated in to the curriculum, and how students are encouraged to engage each other beyond formal class time.
+It might also note ways in which peer learning is incorporated into the curriculum, and how students are encouraged to engage each other beyond formal class time.
 It might reflect on how it gathers feedback from students on these issues (e.g., through course evaluations or exit interviews) and how it responds to this feedback.
 Schools that offer independent studies on a regular basis might describe the policies and practices regarding those courses here.
 Smaller schools, or schools that offer degree programs with a small number of students, might reflect here on how they ensure a viable community of learning.
-If a school utilizes teaching assistants, team-teaching, or other instructional models, it might note here how this design helps to fulfill the expectations of this standard.
-While a discussion of faculty qualifications can be reserved for Standard 8.3, the school might also clarify here that it does not offer courses with "talking heads" (e.g., taped lectures of qualified faculty where no credentialed faculty interact with students), as well as note any other policies and practices that ensure that there is regular and substantive interaction between qualified instructors and students and among students.
+If a school utilizes teaching assistants, teamteaching, or other instructional models, it might note here how this design helps to fulfill the expectations of this standard.
+While a discussion of faculty gualifications can be reserved for Standard 8.3, the school might also clarify here that it does not offer courses with "talking heads" (e.g., taped lectures of qualified faculty where no credentialed faculty interact with students), as well as note any other policies and practices that ensure that there is regular and substantive interaction between qualified instructors and students and among students.

 3.10 Any school considering any other educational modality that does not address all three components described in Standard 3.9, including any modality not based on courses, is required to petition for approval of an experiment (see Policies and Procedures, IV.G).
-[NOTE: This would include competency-based theological education (CBTE) programs that are not course-based or credit-based.
-The Board has approved only two schools to offer such programs since 2014, which does not provide sufficient evidence at this point to treat CBTE programs as other than experiments.]